OrestisPt/RockPaperScissors/README.md

 Then, run the following commands in the terminal:

 ```
-cd RockPaperScissors/game (If you are not in the game folder)
+cd game (If you are not in the game folder)
 make run
 ```